rossabaker/lsp-scala/README.md

 ### SBT Integration

 Follow the [metals instructions](https://github.com/scalameta/metals/blob/master/docs/installation.md) to install the `MetalsPlugin`.
-Ignore the instructions for atom.
+Ignore the instructions for installing vscode.

 Continue to follow the per-project setup to produce the build metadata, i.e. enabling the scalac semanticdb compiler plugin.
 You may not need to perform this step if you are running a recent version of scalafix.